Frequently asked questions

 One should wear his/her Sunday best.
 No tank tops, shorts or mini-skirts.
 The tradition of ladies wearing chapel veils is encouraged.
 During weekdays, your work attire is fine.

-The Saint Edmund Campion Missal & Hymnal for the Traditional Latin Mass is available in the pews.
+The Saint Edmund Campion Missal & Hymnal for the Traditional Latin Mass is available in all pews.
 This contains the ordinary text for the Mass in both English and Latin side-by-side, as well as the propers for Sundays and major feast days.
 Also, the parish Notitiae bulletin contains the propers for Sunday Masses.
 Printed copies are located on the table in the vestibule upon entering the church.

 There is space near the front and back pews for parking your wheelchair.